Evan-St-Pierre/Evan-St-Pierre/README.md

 # Hi There 👋

 # About me
 I'm Evan from Canada, I love working with computers and coding.
+I have worked with a Raspberry Pi and Arduinos.

 ## Skills and Experience
 <p>